elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 ## Starting with the Model

-The Model will be a good place to start as we structure our data.
+The model will be a good place to start as we structure our data.
 Instead of just displaying our game titles, let's show both the game title and a brief description.
 We're going to be mirroring some of the data we created in our Phoenix JSON API for games.